Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 Go for a hike in the park in the morning and then settle down for a matinee performance that will be sure to delight you.

-Shakespeare by the Sea Theatre Society is a not-for-profit organization that started in 1994 in hopes of providing classic Shakespearean entertainment to audiences at Point Pleasant Park.
+Shakespeare by the Sea Theatre Society is a not-for-profit organization that started in 1994 with hopes of providing classic Shakespearean entertainment to audiences at Point Pleasant Park.

 They are also committed to the development of Canadian theatre artists.